 Have you been in the UK lawfully for 10 continuous years or more?
 If so, you may be eligible to apply for Indefinite Leave to Remain (ILR) in the UK under the 10-year long residence route.

 The benefit of holding ILR status means you are free from immigration and time restrictions on your stay in the UK.
 ILR is also the next step towards naturalising as a British citizen.

-What are the ILR requirements 10 years?
+What are the ILR 10-year requirements?

 To apply for Indefinite Leave to Remain in the UK under the Long Residence route the following criteria must be met:

 - You must have permission to stay in the UK, commonly known as Leave to Remain, this can be in the same category or through various eligible immigration categories.